bitvavo/python-bitvavo-api/README.md

 	</tr>
 </table>

 Crypto starts with Bitvavo.
-You use Bitvavo SDK for Python to buy, sell, and store over 200 digital assets on Bitvavo from inside your own app.
+You use Bitvavo SDK for Python to buy, sell, and store over 200 digital assets on Bitvavo from inside your app.

 To trade and execute your advanced trading strategies, Bitvavo SDK for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/).

 - [Prerequisites](#prerequisites) - what you need to start developing with Bitvavo SDK for Python.
-- [Get started](#get-started) - rapidy create an app and start trading with Bitvavo.
+- [Get started](#get-started) - rapidly create an app and start trading with Bitvavo.
 - [API reference](#api-reference) - in-depth information about Bitvavo SDK for Python

 This page shows you how to use Bitvavo SDK for Python with websockets.
 For REST, see [Readme-rest](./README-REST.md).